JerelHJ/ID-Assignment/README.md

     - The buttons color will change when the cursor hover over.
     - All contents inside this section are center aligned to better fit the webpage
     - The contents are arranged in 4 x 1 layout in mobile view
-    - **All contents for this webpage are responsive and it caters to 3 different size device.**

 - Navigation Bar